 That’s why small business owners today need to focus on improving customer experience to strengthen the customer’s loyalty to the brand.

 You need to consistently engage with customers to demonstrate that you care about their needs.

-What Is Customer Engagement?
+What is Customer Engagement?

 Customer engagement is the process of interacting with your customers through a variety of channels and fostering your relationship with them.

-It is more focused on value creation rather than revenue generation.
+It is focused on value creation rather than revenue generation.
 It helps build an emotional connection between customers and the brand.

 Does My Small Business Need a Customer Engagement Strategy?

 A recent study by Gallup revealed that highly engaged customers generate 23% more revenue than ordinary customers.
 After all, a customer engagement plan helps build trust and establish better communication with customers.

 Increased Customer Retention

-An effective customer engagement strategy can help you improve customer retention.
+An effective customer engagement marketing strategy can help you improve customer retention.
 Acquiring a new customer costs five times more than retaining an old one.

 Increased Brand Awareness